-The paper will be organised as follows.
-In Section~\ref{sec:algorithm}, we will outline an algorithm for computing a \emph{combinatorial specification}, as in Flajolet and Sedgewick~\cite{flajoletsedgewick:ac}, for sets of Motzkin paths avoiding an arbitrary set of patterns.
+The paper is organised as follows.
+In Section~\ref{sec:algorithm}, we outline an algorithm for computing a \emph{combinatorial specification}, in the sense of Flajolet and Sedgewick~\cite{flajoletsedgewick:ac}, for sets of Motzkin paths avoiding an arbitrary set of patterns.
 Such a specification then gives a method for computing the generating function but also the ability to sample uniformly from these sets.
 In Section~\ref{sec:proof}, we give a proof of Theorem~\ref{thm:motzkinarealmostrational}.
 The strategy of the proof consists of describing a recursive procedure to compute the generating function $\Delta_q (x)$; such a procedure also depends on certain auxiliary generating functions, which are in turn described in a recursive fashion.
-Finally, Section \ref{sec:conclusion} illustrates some suggestions for further research.
+Finally, in Section \ref{sec:conclusion} some suggestions for further research are given.